PhyByte/mvx-api-deployer/README.md

 At the root of this repository you will find the file named config.cfg.
 It contains variables that can be configured to customize the deployment.

 The following variables are available:
-- **USERNAME**: The username for the new user that will be created.
+- **USERNAME**: The username on which the services will be installed.
 - **NETWORK**: The network to deploy.
 Currently supports `mainnet`, `devnet` and `testnet` networks.

 Currently, the deployment is configured with default settings.
 As development progresses, more configuration options will be added, such as enabling a **full history node** or customizing ElasticSearch settings.